 Still, what you do get, even with a 2K transfer, is a better quality image than a standard Blu-ray player is capable of.
 High Dynamic Range and Wide Color Gamut mean these new discs will look closer to what the director intended you to see, and believe us: You will see a big difference.

-Will Ultra HD Blu-ray support digital transfers?
+Does Ultra HD Blu-ray support digital transfers?

 What’s in a name?
 Clearing confusion

 If you’re confused about what all this new stuff is officially called, you’re not alone.
 It’s confusing.
 Here’s the deal: The disc players are called Ultra HD Blu-ray disc players — the term 4K is not involved officially.
-The discs themselves will have “4K Ultra HD” stamped on the top — they just do.
+Even so, the discs themselves have “4K Ultra HD” stamped on the top — they just do.
 And as for the TVs themselves, the CTA says, officially, they are 4K Ultra HD, but individual manufacturers sometimes do whatever they want — Samsung, for instance, pet-names it’s premium TVs “SUHD,” for example.

 For you tech heads, here’s some interesting data: